lambdalisue/vim-findent/README.md

 If you want to control the region of content used for detection, select the region via visual selection (V) and call the command above.

-If you want to make this detection automatically, use `autocmd` like:
+If you want to make this detection automatic, use `autocmd` like:

 ```vim
 augroup findent